 • Margin trading is risky and can lead to significant losses, making it less suitable for beginner investors.

-• The investor has to pay interest on the loan.
+• The investor has to pay interest on the loan, in addition to any other trading fees, commissions, or other investment costs associated with the trade.

-• If a trader’s account falls below the required maintenance margin, such as because the stock drops in value, that might trigger a margin call.
+• If a trader’s account falls below the required maintenance margin, let’s say if a stock is very volatile, that will trigger a margin call.
 In this case the trader will have to deposit more money into their account or sell off some of their holdings.
-If a stock is very volatile, this can increase a trader’s debt and result in a margin call.

 • Brokers have a right to sell off a trader’s holdings without notifying the trader in order to maintain a certain balance in the trader’s account.